x676f64/secureum-mind_map/content/7. Audit Findings 101/Swapping on zero liquidity allows for control of the pool’s price.md

 # 53 - [Swapping on zero liquidity allows for control of the pool’s price](./Swapping%20on%20zero%20liquidity%20allows%20for%20control%20of%20the%20pool’s%20price.md)

-Swapping on zero liquidity allows for control of the pool’s price Swapping on a tick with zero liquidity enables a user to adjust the price of 1 wei of tokens in any direction.
+Swapping on a tick with zero liquidity enables a user to adjust the price of 1 wei of tokens in any direction.

 As a result, an attacker could set an arbitrary price at the pool’s initialization or if the liquidity providers withdraw all of the liquidity for a short time.